 It is unavoidable that sightseeing spots get periodically affected by minor and sometimes major renovation and repair works, especially wooden historical structures, such as temples, shrines and castles.
 Furthermore, some local governments in Japan are continuing efforts to restore historical structures which have been lost in the past.
 As a result, a traveler may occasionally come across a sightseeing spot which is closed for renewal or affected by construction works.

 In an effort to help avoiding bad surprises due to constructions and renovations, we are maintaining the following list of Japanese sightseeing spots which are currently affected by major renovation or construction works.
 Note however, that this list is not complete and that there might be other major constructions going on at spots not listed below.
 If you know of one, please let us know.

 Enryakuji's main hall is undergoing renovations from 2016 for about ten years.
 During the renovations, the main hall is covered by scaffolding, but it remains possible to enter the hall.

-2009 to 2022
+August 2020 to August 2022

 Fukuyama Castle is undergoing renovations from August 2020 until early August 2022.
 During the renovations, the main tower will be covered in scaffolding and cannot be entered.

 Kumamoto Castle suffered serious damage in the earthquakes of April 2016.
 Many roof tiles fell, foundations were damaged, walls crumbled and entire structures collapsed.
 On June 1, 2020, an elevated walkway was opened to the public, allowing for views of the inner castle grounds.
 The interior of the castle's main keep is scheduled to be reopened to the public on April 26, 2021, while the rest of the grounds are expected to require a total of about 20 years to be fully repaired.